graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `date`

-A wrapper around Date.prototype.setUTCDate.
-Takes a value between 1 and 31, and a Date object, and sets the day of the month to the local equivalent of the given value.
+A wrapper around `Date.prototype.setUTCDate`.
+Takes a value between 1 and 31, and a `Date` object, and sets the day of the month to the local equivalent of the given value.
 Invalid values will cause a change in other fields: for example, changing the day to 31 in a month with 30 days will increment the month, which may in turn increment the year.
-Returns the given date object.
+Returns the given `Date` object.
 ***
 ### setUTCFullYear ###
 **Usage:** `var result = setUTCFullYear(year, d);`